On Lessons from Pops

 Known as: Crown chakra

-this and 6 other pieces were inspired by contemporary artist Sean Scully.
-2 weeks ago Daren and I went to the Wadsworth in Hartford and it was the last day for his exhibit.
-He works in stripes mainly.
+This and six other pieces were inspired by contemporary artist Sean Scully.
+Two weeks ago, Daren and I visited the Wadsworth in Hartford on the last day of his exhibit.
+He works primarily in stripes.

 The Inevitable Scream